Pushing Back Against Illegal Immigration - April 7th, Hour 2

 They tried to prevent South Carolina from enforcing its own immigration laws.

-They're going out of their way to make it harder for us to um basically protect our citizenry, and now with the Trump administration in place, we have the tools in place, the resources, and the support that we desperately need from the our federal partners to go after MS 13, Trend Aragua.
+And now with the Trump administration in place, we have the tools in place, the resources, and the support that we desperately need from our federal partners to go after MS-13, Trende Aragua.

-I was at the Southern Border last August.
+I was at the southern border last August.

-They told us at that time that Trendaragua had not yet made it to South Carolina, but as of this winter, they're now here in South Carolina, and that is because of the policies of the Biden administration.
+But as of this winter, they're now here in South Carolina, and that is because of the policies of the Biden administration.

 They're here.